The Waving Flag: ADLG: Army List Database

 • Allies & dates

-The results of my labours are now available online for anyone to use3 4, copy5 and explore.
+The results of my labours are now available online.
 There's a date search that should really help those organising tournaments.
 Perhaps you'd like to use it to write your own list spreadsheet?

 If you'd like to know more about the database structure, how it was built, and the various issues I encountered then read on.